ops-center/searchlight/docs/node-alerts/node_volume.md

 demo          Active    4m
 ```

-### Check status of all nodes
+### Check volume stats of all nodes
-In this tutorial, we are going to create a NodeAlert to check status of all nodes.
+In this tutorial, we are going to create a NodeAlert to check volume stats of all nodes.
 ```yaml
 $ cat ./docs/examples/node-alerts/node_volume/demo-0.yaml